In spring 1993, I started using a DOS tool

 SGML is a meta-format, similar to its later offspring XML.
-SGML is also a typical brain-child of the 90s: Quite elaborated, somewhat of a mouthful to fully comprehend and implement in software, with its own beauty and bright ideas, now considered over-engineered.
-From an author’s perspective, it is (somewhat) nicer to type, compared with XML.
+SGML is also a typical brain-child of the 90s: Quite elaborated, somewhat of a mouthful to fully comprehend and implement in software, with its own beauty and bright ideas, later considered over-engineered and, by now, almost forgotten.
+From an author’s perspective, it is nicer to type, compared with its later offspring XML.

 The whole bread recipe / SGML thing turned into a labor of love and an exercise in joyful over-engineering.
 Where a mere recipe was wanted, I wrote down everything I considered even remotely important for backing sourdough bread.
 (Developers hate documenting?
 I actually enjoy organizing knowledge into text.
 I did then, and I still do.)
 A 13 page manual resulted, where a simple sheet of paper would have quite satisfied my mom-in-law.
 Just for the fun of it, I rigged up a multi-media platform, generating HTML and PDF from the same SGML source.

-SGML is rarely used these days, but the old processing software is still available.
-As of Debian Stretch 2018, my old multi-media platform still works, essentially unchanged for 20 years.
-The material continues to be available on my web page.
-Its canonical URI has changed only twice in 20 years: First, when I obtained my personal domain.
-Then again some months ago, when I upgraded my sites from HTTP to HTTPS.
+SGML is rarely used these days, but, as of Debian Stretch 2018, my old multi-media platform still works, essentially unchanged for 20 years.
+The tools I used back then still exist.
+The material itself continues to be available on my web page.
+Its canonical URI has changed only twice in 20 years: First, when I obtained my personal domain, then again when I upgraded from HTTP to HTTPS.

 Markdown and YAML